A place for artists to find clarity when doubt creeps in, motivation when inspiration feels distant, and connection when the journey seems solitary.

 Through community-led conversations, reflective resources, and meaningful mentorship, The Healthy Artist is redefining what it means to thrive creatively.

-Hosted by Daniel Curtis and Martha Lamont.
+Dan Curtis and Martha Lamont

 Hosted by Martha Lamont.